 4.1

 The management of the affairs of the Corporation shall be vested in a Board of Directors.
 The Board of Directors, in addition to its customary and general powers, shall direct the investment and care of the funds and property of the corporation; shall make appropriations for specific purposes; shall fill vacancies in the offices of the Club and in Board of Directors.
-Officers and Directors so appointed shall serve.
+Officers and Directors so appointed shall serve a term as prescribed in Article X 10.6.
 The Board of Directors shall cause an annual audit to be made and a report thereof rendered.

 4.2